Occasionally we answer questions regarding Leases with Options to purchase, also known as “lease-purchase” or “rent to own” transactions.

 North Carolina General Statute Chapter 47G governs Option to Purchase Contracts executed with Lease Agreements.
 The leases that are covered under the statute are residential lease agreements that are combined or executed with an option contract.
 The option contract according to the statute is a “contract for the purchase of a single-family residential real property that includes or is combined with, or is executed in conjunction with, a covered lease agreement.”

-Landlord tenant law in accordance with Chapter 42 of the General Statues applies to the lease portion of the contract unless Chapter 47G states otherwise.
+Landlord tenant law in accordance with Chapter 42 of the General Statutes applies to the lease portion of the contract unless Chapter 47G states otherwise.
 The option portion of the contract typically provides that if the lessee (purchaser) fails to fulfill his/her responsibilities under the contract he/she will not be required to purchase the property.
 However, depending upon the terms of the contract, the purchaser may lose the option to exercise their right to purchase the house.
 The statute does require that the purchaser (lessee) have a right to cancel the contract and also, a right to cure a default.

 In addition to the particulars that are required in the contract according to the statute, the statute states “the seller shall cause a copy of the option contract or memorandum of the option contract to be recorded in the office of the register of deeds in the county in which the property is located.”
 This recording must occur within five days of the option being signed and acknowledged by the parties.
 There are no approved preprinted forms to use in these types of transactions.

-Seeking the advice of a licensed North Carolina attorney who is familiar with Chapter 42 and 47G of the General Statues is important to ensure the complexities of the transaction and needs of the parties are adequately addressed.
+Seeking the advice of a licensed North Carolina attorney who is familiar with Chapter 42 and 47G of the General Statutes is important to ensure the complexities of the transaction and needs of the parties are adequately addressed.

 Published by Wendy Hughes on March 15, 2017